-A well put together and written Business Plan is an essential tool for growing your business.
-In short, a good Business Plan will provide:
+A well put together Business or Growth Plan is an essential tool for growing your business.
+In short, a robust planning framework will provide:

-- a vehicle for ‘buy in’ between company owners and the senior management team that is charged to work with the wider team and deliver the plan;
+- A vehicle for ‘buy in’ between company owners and the senior management team that is charged to work with the wider team and deliver of the plan.

-The document should be concise, easy to read, and put together after opportunity for wider team buy-in.
+The Growth Plan should be concise, user friendly, dynamic, and put together after opportunity for wider team buy-in.
 Typically it should be valid for each company financial year, and rolled over annually in parallel to a structured budgeting processes and strategic review as to where your company is placed relative to longer term goals and objectives.
 Periodic reviews, for example at Senior Management/Board Meetings will also be key to help assess where you stand on the journey; and any need for re-direction and fine-tuning.

 Understand and work your market

-A key subset of the Business Plan will be your Sales and Marketing Plan to provide:
+A key subset of the Business/Growth Plan will be your Sales and Marketing Plan to provide:

 - Focus and priorities on who you are targeting as customers – underpinned with appropriate account/customer relationship management; realistic sales targets; and feedback on market intelligence

-- Marketing strategies and tools for ‘getting the key messages out there ‘ to targeted customers and influencers; addressing customer needs and ‘pain thresholds’; and paving the way for sales – whether through alliances, word of mouth, on-line media, PR, newsletters, brochures etc
+- Marketing strategies and tools for ‘getting the key messages out there ‘ to targeted customers and influencers; addressing customer needs and ‘pain thresholds’; and paving the way for sales – whether through alliances, word of mouth, on-line internet strategies, PR, newsletters, brochures etc

 - Periodic review – for example at weekly sales & marketing team meetings and at monthly senior management meetings.